helen-tong/kickstarter/README.md

 ### An overview of data

 Number of projects launched from 2009 to 2020 plot in a time series graph.
-There is a between between 2014 and 2015, and then we're starting to see a trend of a decrease in volumne around December of each year.
+There was a peak between 2014 and 2015, and then we're starting to see a trend of a decrease in volume around December of each year starting 2014.

 ![total](images/year_count.png)

 Of all the campaigns that were launched at Kickstarter, 54% of them are successful and 40% of them have failed.
-With the vast majority launched in the US, a total of 119,325 campaigns!
+The vast majority were launched in the US, with a total of 119,325 campaigns!
 Followed by the UK, with a total of 18,833 campaigns.

 ![status](images/status_bar.png)    ![country](images/country_pie.png)